hmagana-hitachi/Azure-Docs/demo/presentation.md

 AKS is Microsoft’s managed Kubernetes platform hosted in Azure.
 It allows organizations to deploy, manage, and scale containerized applications without needing to manually manage the Kubernetes control plane.

-Instead of maintaining Kubernetes masters, upgrades, availability, and orchestration manually, AKS simplifies operations while still providing the flexibility and power of Kubernetes.”
+Instead of maintaining Kubernetes masters, workers, upgrades, availability, and orchestration manually, AKS simplifies operations while still providing the flexibility and power of Kubernetes.”

 ---